amitkrgupta094/Js-Prep/Practice_JavaScript/ReadIt.md

 ## Advance Books
-[You feel good with concepts like: this, prototypes, prototypal inheritance, module pattern, scope, scope chain, this, async javascript patterns ++]
+* You feel good with concepts like: this, prototypes, prototypal inheritance, module pattern, scope, scope chain, this, async javascript patterns ++. <br/>
-[Warning: Trying to read these without practice would lead to immense mental pain and discouragement, make sure you do your homework]
+* Warning: Trying to read these without practice would lead to immense mental pain and discouragement, make sure you do your homework.

 - [ ] Speaking JS By Dr. Axel Rauschmayer
 - [ ] Exploring ES6 By Dr. Axel Rauschmayer